Innoptech/OpenFDCM/README.md

 ### Template matching example
-For a complete example in python, see the [jupyter notebooks](notebooks).
+For complete examples in python, see the [jupyter notebooks](notebooks).

 ```python
 import openfdcm